nccoutinho/DashKick_Analytics/README.md

 ## Getting Started

-To get started with the DashKick Analytics package, install it using the following:
+To get started with the DashKick Analytics package, install it using the following prompt:

 ```r
 # Install from GitHub